-- 4.1 A Measured Entity must achieve a minimum of 40% of the total targets set out in the Skills Development Element. - 4.2.
-Non-compliance with this subminimum requirement (i.e. 8 of 20 points) will result in the achieved B-BBEE status level being discounted in accordance with paragraph 3.3 of statement 000 of Amended Code Series 000 as published in Government Gazette No. 36928 dated 11 October 2013.
+- 4.1 A Measured Entity must achieve a minimum of 40% of the total targets set out in each of paragraphs 2.1.1 and 2.1.2 of the Skills Development Element. - 4.2 Non-compliance with this subminimum requirement will result in the achieved B-BBEE status level being discounted.